Marc Shell

 Marc Shell, born 1947 in Montreal, is a Canadian literary critic.
 He has interests in nationalism and kinship.
-He serves as Babbitt Professor of Comparative Literature and Professor of English at Harvard University.
+He is Irving Babbitt Professor of Comparative Literature and Professor of English, Emeritus, at Harvard University.
 Over 5 of his publications have each been cited over 100 times.

 Education

 Shell studied at McGill University and Trinity College, Cambridge, and earned a B.A. from Stanford University and a Ph.D. from Yale University.
 Before Harvard, he taught at The State University of New York (Buffalo) and the University of Massachusetts (Amherst).
 Shell received a MacArthur Fellowship.